March 14, 2019

 In the South Street Seaport area, parts of the Financial District and Two Bridges neighborhoods, Emergency Management (EM) will spend $3.5 million to deploy a combination of just-in-time Tiger Dams and pre-deployed HESCO barriers by the 2019 hurricane season as temporary measures in advance of a permanent solution.

-In Battery Park City, the Battery Park City Authority (BPCA), with $134 million in bonds, will reconstruct its esplanade and open space to adapt to new climate conditions.
+In Battery Park City, the Battery Park City Authority (BPCA), with $134 million in bonds, will develop coastal protection projects to adapt to new climate conditions.
 BPCA kicked off design in 2018 and will start construction in 2020.

 In The Battery, NYCEDC, in partnership with NYC Parks, BPCA and the Battery Conservancy, will invest $165 million to elevate the wharf and esplanade and integrate a protective barrier such as a berm at the back of the park.
 This design will preserve the look and feel of the existing park while strengthening the shoreline.
 Construction will begin in 2021.